top of page

 ________________

-Note missing Creek name,
+Note the missing Creek name,

-and incorrect location for Laura Brook
+and the incorrect location for Laura Brook

-Google Map view-2.jpg
+Google Map view-3a.jpg

 Here is where the two streams are actually located,